-Our host list for workshops is full through 2021, but sometimes things happen (more funding (yea!), hurricanes at the host site (defintely not yea)), that allow for additions to the schedule.
-We add workshop host sites from our waitlist.
-Let us know if you want to be added to that list.
+Our host list for workshops is full through 2022, but sometimes things happen (more funding (yea!), hurricanes at the host site (defintely not yea)), that allow for additions to the schedule.
+Beginning in 2020, we will only schedule workshops when we have met a person who works for the host facility and who will be included in the coordination of the workshop.
 If you have questions or comments about these FAQs (or anything else about Hose2Habitat), please email Lisa@Hose2Habitat.org.
 We want to help you and we love learning from you.
 So bring it on!
 One request: Be kind.
 Somehow, we don't think that's going to be a problem for most of you.

 Here is a quick list of reasons why you might want to host a Hose2Habitat workshop:

 At the end of the workshop, keepers have new ideas and renewed focus on enrichment.

 You can choose the workshop session topics from many options.

 For workshops in the United States, we can usually provide most of the materials (or have them locally donated).
 For international workshops and some session topics, the host facility will need to provide the materials.

 Your keepers can drop in when their schedules allow.